teiniker/teiniker-lectures-secureservices/service-security/schema-validation/XML-Attacks-JAXB/README.txt

 	]>
 	<lolz>&lol9;</lolz>

-=> Doesn't work in a JDK > 1.4
+=> Doesn't work with JAXB
+javax.xml.bind.UnmarshalException
+[org.xml.sax.SAXParseException; lineNumber: 1; columnNumber: 1; JAXP00010001:
-	"The parser has encountered more than "64,000" entity expansions in this document..."
+The parser has encountered more than "64000" entity expansions in this document; this is the limit imposed by the JDK.]

+=> Doesn't work with Schema validation either javax.xml.bind.UnmarshalException [org.xml.sax.SAXParseException; lineNumber: 14; columnNumber: 7; cvc-elt.1:
+Cannot find the declaration of element 'lolz'.]

 Resources:
 -------------------------------------------------------------------------------